Inference Networks for Sequential Monte Carlo in Graphical Models: Approach

 We begin by constructing an inverse model $\tilde p(\+x,\+y)$ which admits the same distribution over all random variables as $p(\+x,\+y)$, but with a different factorization.
 We first note that the directed acyclic graph structure of $p(\+x,\+y)$ imposes a partial ordering on all random variables $\+x$ and $\+y$; we choose any single valid ordering arbitrarily, and define the sequences $x_1, \dots, x_N$ and $y_1, \dots, y_M$ such that for any $x_i$, $\Pa(x_i) \subseteq \{ x_1, \dots, x_{i-1} \} \cup \{ y_j \}_{j=1}^M$, and for any $y_j$, $\Pa(y_j) \subseteq \{ y_1, \dots, y_{j-1} \} \cup \{ x_i \}_{i=1}^N$.

 Our goal here is to construct as simple as possible a distribution $\tilde p(\+x|\+y)$ whose factorization does not introduce any new conditional independencies not also present in the original generative model.
-To consider two extremes: a fully factorized $\tilde p(\+x|\+y) \equiv \prod_{i=1}^N \tilde p(x_i|\+y)$ which assumes all $x_i$ are conditionally independent given $\+y$ may be attractive for computational reasons, but fails to capture all the structure of the posterior; whereas a fully connected $\tilde p(\+x|\+y) \equiv \prod_{i=1}^N \tilde p(x_i|x_{1:i-1}, \+y)$ is guaranteed to capture all dependencies, but may be unnecessarily complex.
+Consider two extremes: a fully factorized $\tilde p(\+x|\+y) \equiv \prod_{i=1}^N \tilde p(x_i|\+y)$ which assumes all $x_i$ are conditionally independent given $\+y$ may be attractive for computational reasons, but fails to capture all the structure of the posterior; whereas a fully connected $\tilde p(\+x|\+y) \equiv \prod_{i=1}^N \tilde p(x_i|x_{1:i-1}, \+y)$ is guaranteed to capture all dependencies, but may be unnecessarily complex.

 To define the approximating distribution at each $x_i$, we invert the dependencies on $y_j$, effectively running the generative model backwards.
 Following the heuristic algorithm of \citet{stuhlmueller2013learning}, we do this by literally constructing the dependency graph in reverse.
 Ordering the random variables $y_M,\dots,y_1,x_N,\dots,x_1$, we define a new parent set $\PaH(x_i)$ for each $x_i$ in the transformed model, with $\PaH(x_i) \subseteq \{ x_{i+1}, \dots, x_N, y_1,\dots,y_M \}$.
-In particular, if $\Mb(x_i)$ is the Markov blanket of the latent variable $x_i$ in the original probability model, then defining the parent sets as
+Define the Markov blanket $\Mb(x_i)$ to be the set of all random variables which share a factor with $x_i$; that is, the union of the parents of $x_i$, the children of $x_i$, and the parents of the children of $x_i$.
+Then defining the parent sets in the transformed model as